 Half of this course will be self-scheduled.
 I hope many of you will still choose to do that work in the scheduled slot, because you can be then sure to find me (i.e., help) at those times and it will help you avoid the crime of procrastination.
 However, because of limited lab equipment, in fact you cannot all perform the data collection simultaneously.
 Of course, data analysis (which usually takes much longer than data collection) can be done simultaneously.

-Four weeks are scheduled for each lab!
-Most of the actual data collection and analysis will take place in the suite of labs across from my office.
+Four or more weeks are scheduled for each lab!
+Much of the actual data collection and analysis will take place in the suite of labs adjacent to my office.
+The first class meeting will be in the electronics lab: PE116; with luck you'll also be taking data at the observatory.

-Half of this course will meet at the scheduled time: lab lectures, workshops and the poster sessions.
-We will be using the astronomy lab room (PEngel 319) for lab lectures.
+Half of this course will meet at the scheduled time: lab lectures and workshops.
+The scheduled room (the astronomy lab room PEngel 319) is used only for lab lectures.
 If you cannot attend at those times, the responsibility of mastering the material falls on you.
 (An alternative class time-agreed to by all-would also be fine.)
-Note that lab lectures typically run a bit more than an hour, which leaves plenty of time to bf start the lab immediately following the lab lecture.
-Groups will also need to schedule a night lab at the observatory for photometry data collection.
+Note that lab lectures typically run a bit more than an hour, which leaves plenty of time to start the lab immediately following the lab lecture.